2023 NZPI CONFERENCE PRESENTATION

 PRESENTED BY: Carolyn Hill

 We as planners need to be upfront that special character designations are intrinsically entangled with questions of intergenerational and cultural justice.
-The process of identifying historic places and conserving them ""for future generations"" is bound with social and spatial fragmentation between those invested in the status quo and those excluded from it.
+The process of identifying historic places and conserving them “for future generations” is bound with social and spatial fragmentation between those invested in the status quo and those excluded from it.
 Rather than remaining embedded in under-analysed valorisation of settler colonial built form, we have the opportunity to reconsider how we conceptualise and manage urban history in Aotearoa.
-Foregrounding the Indigeneity of our cities and drawing on the internationally-established concept of ""Historic Urban Landscapes,"" this paper proposes a uniquely Aotearoa approach to historic amenity that is more equitable and responsive to an emerging future
+Drawing on contemporary examples of urban development, this paper explores approaches to historic amenity that may be more equitable and responsive to an emerging future.